Frank-Seelmann/ADC---Embedded-Systems-Activity-1/README.md

 Results

-The images in the results section show the output from the LCD when the potentiometer is turned to various angles.
+The video verification shows the output from the LCD when the potentiometer is turned to various angles. https://youtu.be/yw1PBxKbNXY

 Conclusion